Q: What are the benefits of a lawn sprinkler system versus hand watering?

 Q: Do I need to winterize my system?

 A: Winterizing is one of the most important things you can do for your sprinkler system.
-Even if you have drained the water out of your irrigation system, some water remains and can freeze, expand, and crack pipes and fittings.
+Even if you have drained your irrigation system, some water remains and can freeze, expand, and crack pipes and fittings.
+Freeze damage results in costly repairs that can be easily avoided by winterizing your system each fall.

 Q: What if I change my landscaping?

-A: Landscaping changes, fences added, patios, decks, driveway and sidewalk extensions can all affect your sprinkler system.
+A: Landscaping changes, plant growth, fences added, patios, decks, driveway and sidewalk extensions can all affect your sprinkler system.
 If things have changed, we can make renovations that will maximize your sprinkler system to work the best it can for you.

 Q: What is drip irrigation or container watering?

-A: Planter boxes, container plantings, or landscape beds that are not reached by regular sprinkler heads can still be watered by your sprinkler system on a drip system or drip zone.
+A: Planter boxes, container plantings, or landscape beds that are not reached by sprinkler heads can still be watered by your sprinkler system on a drip system or drip zone.

 Q: How can I get an estimate for a sprinkler system?

 A: Call our office at 913-681-2798.
-Jeremy will design a system that is specific to what you are looking for in a sprinkler system.
+Jeremy will design a custom system for your property that is specific to what you are wanting and needing out of a lawn sprinkler system.
 Properly designed, installed and efficient irrigation systems can greatly reduce water usage, save money, and promote healthy lawns.

 Q: What is a backflow prevention device and why does it need to be tested?